ramosv/PyLearn/docs/source/index.rst

 ..
-PyLearn documentation master file
+PyLearn-AI documentation master file

-Welcome to the PyLearn Documentation
+Welcome to the PyLearn-AI Documentation
 ====================================

-PyLearn is a pure-Python machine learning and deep learning framework built entirely with the Python standard library.
+PyLearn-AI is a pure-Python machine learning and deep learning framework built entirely with the Python standard library.
 No external dependencies required.

 Features